WTF is Wrong With: The German Pillows

 They are pointlessly big!

-These pillows are a giant 80×80 cm, way larger than a standard pillow found in most of the countries.
-Some consider them just too big and too wide for normal human head size.
+These pillows are giant 80×80 cm, way larger than a standard pillow found in most countries.
+Some consider them just too big and too wide for a normal human head size.

 Personally, I see no functional advantage of a square pillow over a rectangular pillow.
 It is next to impossible to keep the spine in an ideal position all night on them.